Scott Garrett: Legislation

 On May 8, 2013, Garrett introduced the Budget and Accounting Transparency Act of 2014 (H.R.
 1872; 113th Congress), a bill that would modify the budgetary treatment of federal credit programs.
 The bill would require that the cost of direct loans or loan guarantees be recognized in the federal budget on a fair-value basis using guidelines set forth by the Financial Accounting Standards Board.
 The bill would also require the federal budget to reflect the net impact of programs administered by Fannie Mae and Freddie Mac.
 The changes made by the bill would mean that Fannie Mae and Freddie Mac were counted on the budget instead of considered separately and would mean that the debt of those two programs would be included in the national debt.
 These programs themselves would not be changed, but how they are accounted for in the United States federal budget would be.
 The goal of the bill is to improve the accuracy of how some programs are accounted for in the federal budget.

 Tenure

 Garrett compiled an unshakably conservative voting record.
-This was unusual for New Jersey, a state where the brand of Republicanism has traditionally been moderate.
-He held a lifetime rating of 99.3 from the American Conservative Union.
+This was unusual for New Jersey, historically a bastion of moderate Republicanism.
+He held a lifetime rating of 99.3 from the American Conservative Union, making him easily the most conservative member of the New Jersey delegation.
 He was one of the most conservative lawmakers ever to represent New Jersey in Congress, and was considered one of the most conservative members of the House.
 While in Congress, he founded and led the House Constitution Caucus.

 During his time in Congress, Garrett was a member of the Liberty Caucus.
 He was a founding member of the Freedom Caucus, which serves as a policy alternative to the Republican Study Committee, and is the only New Jersey representative to have been a member of the Freedom Caucus.